Aaron Judge Triple Crown Odds: Can Slugger Achieve Rare Feat?

 Aaron Judge Triple Crown Odds

-Judge has 60 homers entering New York’s game against the Blue Jays on Sept.
-28, which leaves him one shy of tying the AL record set by Roger Maris in 1961, also for the Yankees.
-Judge has 23 more home runs than the next AL batter.
-His 128 RBIs comfortably lead the league.
+Judge has 61 homers entering New York’s game against the Rangers on Oct.
+3, which leaves him one shy of breaking the AL record set by Roger Maris in 1961, also for the Yankees.
+Judge has 22 more home runs than the next AL batter.
+His 130 RBIs comfortably lead the league.

 Most of the NY online sportsbooks list Aaron Judge Triple Crown Odds at various prices.